anshilina/ds_projects_2022/predicting_number_of_taxi_orders/README.md

 ## Data description

-Taxi service company provided historical data on taxi orders at airports in 2018.
-In order to attract more drivers during the peak period, we must **predict the number of taxi orders for the next hour**.
-We need to select the best ML model for this purpose.
+We need to build ML model that **predicts the number of taxi orders for the next hour**.
+In this project, we will process and analyse time-series data.

 The *RMSE* score on the test sample should not exceed 48.